-Comfort and road handling are both present in spades as is the norm for all Citroen's and together with very little wind noise being generated, you can look forward to a pleasant driving experience with the Citroen C4 Picasso today on a car leasing and contract hire deal to suit your exact driving preferences.
+Comfort and road handling are both present in spades, as is the norm for all Citroens, and together with very little wind noise being generated, you can look forward to a pleasant driving experience too.
+Take a look at our latest Citroen C4 Picasso lease deals and find one to suit your exact driving preferences.

 The basics of space, safety and cost-effectiveness are all taken care of, but where this model really excels is in the other things: style, technology and a very emotive feel.
 By People Carrying standards, it's a bit special.

 On the move in a C4 Picasso, the driving experience is a little bit different from what it would be in other rival family MPVs.
 There isn’t much fun to be had in terms of driving dynamics but in compensation, you float over road imperfections, marvel at the unusually hushed levels of refinement and enjoy the benefits of a commanding driving position that’s a huge help at roundabouts or when parking and, with the panoramic screen, makes it seem like you’re suddenly viewing the world in high definition.